Almathex/FundamentalProject/README.md

 This is the home page after removing the wall post, which in turn removes the activities assosiated with that post.
 ![Demo8](https://github.com/Almathex/FundamentalProject/blob/main/Documentation/demo10.PNG?raw=True)

+# Room for improvements
+There are numerous thing I could have impliemented to make the app more functional, the main thing for me would be making sure there couldnt be any duplicate posts in either of the wall or activity forms, which at the moment the application allows.